Important Signs That Your Daughter-in-law Doesn’t Like You

 It is not enough to assume or accept that your daughter-in-law does not like you; it is important to try and iron out grievances.
-It is other people that bear the burden of a conflict between mother-in-laws and daughter-in-law.
+It is other people that bear the burden of a conflict between mothers-in-law and daughter-in-law.
 It is not fair that members of the family have to be forced to side with you or her.
 It is equally painful when people have to act neutral or passive when there is a conflict between the two women they love.
 Ironing out grievances is a good start.
-It provides both parties the opportunities to speak up about what is hurting them in the relationship.
+It provides both parties the opportunity to speak up about what is hurting them in the relationship.
 She might not want to speak to you alone and it is equally not advisable in some cases to speak to her alone.
 Ask for a meeting with her and your son.
 Involve your husband if need be.

 2. Try to respect her boundaries and get her to respect yours.